 Our purpose in this paper is to take the first step in an attempt to extend the classification of \cite{DGNO, DGNO2} to finite (non-semisimple) non-degenerate braided tensor categories containing a Lagrangian subcategory.
-Namely, to classify finite non-degenerate braided tensor categories $\C$ containing $\E:=\sRep(W)$ as a Lagrangian subcategory (i.e., the case $G=\la u\ra$).
-Observe that the center $\Z(\E)$ of $\E$ is an example of such category $\C$ (see Theorem \ref{thecenterisnondeg}).
+Namely, we classify finite non-degenerate braided tensor categories $\C$ containing $\sRep(W):=\sRep(\langle u\rangle \ltimes{W},u)$ as a Lagrangian subcategory for a finite dimensional vector space $W$ viewed as a {\em purely odd} supervector space.
+Observe that the center $\Z(\sRep(W))$ of $\sRep(W)$ is an example of such category $\C$ (see Theorem \ref{thecenterisnondeg}).

-More precisely, first we prove in Theorem \ref{pre main theorem} that every finite non-degenerate braided tensor category, containing a Lagrangian subcategory $\sRep(W)$, admits a natural $\mathbb{Z}/2\mathbb{Z}$-faithful grading, and has $2$ invertible objects and exactly $1$ or $2$ more simple objects (noninvertible, if $W\ne 0$).
+More precisely, first we prove in Theorem \ref{pre main theorem} that every finite non-degenerate braided tensor category containing a Lagrangian subcategory $\sRep(W)$ admits a natural $\mathbb{Z}/2\mathbb{Z}$-faithful grading, and has $2$ invertible objects and exactly $1$ or $2$ more simple objects (noninvertible, if $W\ne 0$).

 We then show in Theorem \ref{freeaction} that the group ${\bf B}\cong \mathbb{Z}/16\mathbb{Z}$ acts freely on the set of equivalence classes of finite non-degenerate braided tensor categories $\C$ containing $\sRep(W)$ as a Lagrangian subcategory.